alexandru/sincron/docs/src/main/tut/base/atomic.md

 Voilà, you now have a concurrent, thread-safe and non-blocking Queue.
 You can do this for whatever persistent data-structure you want.

+NOTE: the transform methods are implemented using Scala macros, so you get zero overhead by using them.

 ## Scala.js support for targeting Javascript